 Your Company has been continuously making efforts not only tostrengthen its distribution network but also concentrating on improving the productivityof every member of its sales team through training and educational programs.

 Presently per capita consumption of batteries in India continues toremain quite low as compared to other developed countries.
 Batteries are the cheapestsource of portable power and its consumption is always expected to grow as it is a productof recurring use.
 Changing usage patterns arrival of new appliances shift towardsminiaturization of appliances growing income levels and changing life style promisesgrowth especially in AA/AAA size of batteries.

 The stronger dollar and the fluctuating Zinc prices continue to givesome uncertainty to the overall profitability.
 It not only exerts more pressure on thepricing of economy range of batteries but also augments price competition giving loweroperating margins.

 Risks and Concerns

-The average prices of other key materials viz.
-NMD EMD ACB tin plates metalcomponents resin zinc chloride have continued to stay higher from around 103% to 120%v/s. financial year 2016-17 which have not only displayed larger influence on the directmaterials cost but also severely disrupted estimates on profits.
+The average prices of NMD EMD ACB tin plates metal components zincchloride etc. stayed higher in FY 2018-19 from around 102% to 143% which have not onlyimpacted the direct materials cost but also severely disrupted estimates on profits.

 Internal Financial Controls

-The Company has an internal control system commensurate with the size and scale of itsoperations.
-The internal financial controls are adequate and operating effectively so asto ensure orderly and efficient conduct of business operations.
+The Company has an internal financial control system commensurate withthe size and scale of its operations.
+These controls are adequate and operatingeffectively so as to ensure orderly and efficient conduct of business operations.

-The internal staff monitors and evaluates the adequacy of internal control system inthe Company its compliances with operating systems accounting procedures and policies atall locations of the Company.
-Based on the Reports the Company undertakes correctiveactions thereby strengthening the controls.
-Significant observations and correctiveactions thereon are presented to the Audit Committee of the Board for their review.
+The internal staff monitors and evaluates the adequacy of internalcontrol system in the Company its compliances with operating systems accountingprocedures and policies at all locations of the Company.
+Based on the reports the Companyundertakes corrective actions thereby strengthening the controls.
+Significantobservations and corrective actions thereon are presented to the Audit Committee for itsreview.

 Development in Human Resource and Industrial Relation